Megan Thee Stallion: Legal disputes

 In 2015, Megan Thee Stallion was arrested on assault charges after an incident with her ex-boyfriend at SXSW.
 According to Megan, she found out her boyfriend had cheated and had a baby with another woman, and that when she confronted him about it, he started "pulling and pushing" her, and she started punching him.
 The charges against Megan were dismissed in April 2016 after her ex-boyfriend failed to appear in court.

+In April 2024, Megan was sued for harassment and creating a "hostile, abusive work environment" by her former cameraman Emilio Garcia, who worked for her from July 2018 to June 2023.
+Megan denied the allegations.

 On October 30, 2024, Megan filed a lawsuit against blogger Milagro Cooper for alleged harassment and "churning out falsehoods" on behalf of Tory Lanez surrounding his assault on her via firearm.

-In November 2024, rapper Plies sued Megan, Glorilla, and Soulja Boy over his song "Me & My Goons" for sampling it while the track was still infringed on Soulja's "Pretty Swag Boy."